uspki/policies/certificate-policy.md

 All certificates signed by a specific CA key pair must expire before the end of that key pair’s usage period.

-Subscriber Certificates SHALL have a Validity Period no greater than 36 months.
+All Subscriber Certificates SHALL have a Validity Period no greater than 36 months.
+Subscriber Certificates issued for delegated OCSP responders SHALL have a Validity Period no greater than 45 days.

 ## 6.4 Activation data